Charleygrossman/simecon/README.md

 ### Todo

+1. [] Trader interface and implementation.

+2. [] A trade between two traders executed with a matching algorithm.

+3. [] Process interface and implementation.

+4. [] A trade between two traders triggered by a process.

+5. [] A market network that formalizes the connection amongst process and traders.

+6. [] Flush out blockchain database.

+7. [] Accountant interface and implementation that takes a completed trade and writes it to the database.

+8. [] Accountant integrated into market network.

 #### Process
 - [] A process and interface with `Counter` and `Trigger` methods. `Counter` represents discrete, increasing time intervals for the poisson process to follow.